-- Neck Roll—stretch to the sides &/or chin lowered toward chest; only as far as comfortable.
+Neck Roll: Stretch to the sides and/or chin lowered toward chest, only as far as comfortable.

-- Side Stretch—seated, bring your arm across your body and only stretch as far as is comfortable.
+Side Stretch: While seated, bring your arm across your body and only stretch as far as is comfortable.

-- Seated Squat—Start in a seated position with another chair in front of you, hold onto the back of the chair in front of you [to aid if necessary].
-Simply stand up and slowly sit down.
+Seated Squat: Start in a seated position with another chair in front of you; hold onto the back of the chair in front of you (to aid if necessary).
+Stand up and slowly sit down.

-- Seated Leg extensions—heel on floor, toe up and straighten leg up as far as is comfortable.
+Seated Leg Extensions: Sit with your heel on floor, foot flexed (toe up) and straighten leg up as far as is comfortable.

-- Push lower back (rounded) against the back of the chair while holding your stomach tight, hold, release, repeat (easier).
+Push your lower back (rounded) against the back of the chair while holding your stomach tight, hold, release, repeat (easier).